leiloong/eea-eval/README.md

 Folder "code" contains two subfolders:
 * "comparative_method" contains the code of all comparative methods.
-* "data_sampling" contains the code of our degree-based sampling method.
+* "data_handler" contains the code of our degree-based sampling method.

 #### Dependencies
 * Python 3